verdaux/BookNotes/Phrases/Impressors 2.md

 - [ ] Dark, where the night meets the sea.
 - [ ] She is 36 styles of danger.
 - [ ] I am a walking chimera of various furies and petty qualms.
+- [ ] If you don't listen to the Beatles, that's fine.
+We can still be friends.